takanory/slides/20200510pyconhk/PITCHME.md

 * 136 -> 951 Participants

 Note:
-* Days, Talks and Sponsers are increasing as well
+* Conference days, number of talks and sponsors are increasing as well
+  * 1 day to 4days
+  * 7 talks to 47 talks
+  * 4 sponsors to 43 sponsors

 ---